-Its usage is overall beneficial for an entity because it helps for credit sales amount losses, if the company does not maintain sales journal and forgot to pass any credit sale entry then it will be a loss for an entity so entity should maintain the sales journal.
+Its usage is overall beneficial for an entity because it helps for credit sales amount losses; if the company does not maintain a sales journal and forget to pass any credit sale entry, then it will be a loss for an entity.

-This has been a guide to what is Sales Journal and its definition.
+This article has been a guide to what is Sales Journal and its definition.
 Here we discuss the format of the credit sales journal entry with the help example, advantages, disadvantages, and limitations.
 You can learn more about accounting from the following articles –